trilobite-poetry/trilobite-poetry.github.io/issues/_past/1/hibbard.md

 ---
 title: "Four Translations"
 contributor: Tom Hibbard
-issue: "People used to have cool names like Kimball Flaccus"
+issue: "people used to have cool names like Kimball Flaccus"
 ---

 ## The Poem Interrupted